ksator/junos-automation-with-saltstack/README.md

 the pillar has a top file.

 ### state files:
+SLS (SaLt State) files.
-sls files in yaml format.
+yaml format.
+representation/description of the state in which a system should be in.
 kind of ansible playbooks.

 ## salt-minion:
 the salt-minion is configured via the minion configuration file.